madhoolikacvss/CSE-110-lab1/index.md

 Thank you!!
-(SOrry this assignment was so trash, but it has all the componenets it needs to have I swear)
+(SO sorry this assignment was so trash, but it has all the components it needs to have I swear)